G1.30 Student Co-op/Interns and Volunteer Programs

 • Conduct adult or child protective service investigations; or

-• Conduct general adult or alternate care assessments until the student intern has completed training in the program area and only under supervision of the practicum supervisor.
+• Conduct general adult or alternate care assessments until the student intern has completed training in the program area and only under the supervision of the practicum supervisor.

 • Social work;